sebathorus/Pilot/HTTP_version/readme.md

-RaspberryPi home automation

-Pilot aspire to become a full home automation system and is based on RaspberryPi running Raspbian and a range of sensors and actuators.
 On this page I'll post the software running on the various nodes of the system, so far the following modules are available:

 esp_pilot.ino - code running on ESP8266 modules and post data on apache server running on Raspberry add.php - receive and process data sent by ESP nodes